-International transactions vary greatly from country to country, yet a typical provision included in many agreements is the appointment of an agent for service of process, more commonly known as a ‘process agent’.
+Global financing transactions vary greatly from country to country, yet a typical provision included in many financing agreements is the appointment of an agent for service of process, more commonly known as a ‘process agent’.

-When it comes to cross-border transactions, it’s vital for all parties involved to understand the role of the process agent and why process agent appointment should take place before a deal closes.
+When it comes to global finance transactions, it’s vital for all parties involved to understand the role of a process agent and why the process agent appointment should take place before a deal closes.

-In a cross-border financing transaction, parties to the agreement must negotiate a choice of law clause specifying that any disputes under the agreement will be determined in accordance with the law of a particular jurisdiction.
-While the choice of law can vary, New York, Hong Kong and the U.K. are commonly chosen jurisdictions due to their established commercial laws.
+In a global financing transaction, parties to the agreement must negotiate a choice of law clause specifying that any disputes under the agreement will be determined in accordance with the law of a particular jurisdiction.
+While the choice of law can vary, New York, Hong Kong and the English law are commonly chosen due to their established commercial laws.

 Multiple parties may be required to appoint a process agent in one single financing transaction, and the same process agent may be named in more than one agreement.
 Typically, the fee charged is based on the number of parties appointing a process agent and the number of years in the transaction.
 Lenders generally prefer that the process agent is unable to resign for the term of the agreement, creating an irrevocable or binding appointment.
 Irrevocable appointments are paid in advance for the full term of the agreement.